 Commissioner Doyle Brown said he didn't see a problem with transferring that money from the foundation if there is money in the account set aside for the livestock building.

-County Treasurer Jean Hale, last Tuesday that the board met who also serves on the foundarecently and added up \$1,092 in tion board, said there is a little over \$8,000 in the account.
+County Treasurer Jean Hale, who also serves on the foundation board, said there is a little over \$8,000 in the account.
 The

 (See FAIR on Page 10A)

 Attorney asked to collect race cash